 The Post 2015 Development Agenda is closely linked to Rio+20 in the sense that both have a main focus around worldwide sustainable development.
-At the briefing of the Post 2015 Development Framework, Member States raised the following eight issues.
-These issues aim to be the focal point of any solutions considered by the discussion.
+At the briefing of the Post 2015 Development Agenda, Member States raised the following eight issues.
+These issues aim to be the focal point of any solutions considered by the discussion:

 It is undoubtedly apparent that a large portion of the world, mainly those Member States of the UN, has recognized the need to move towards a more sustainable future.
 Rio+20 and the Post 2015 Development Agenda are both significant steps in this direction.
 Moreover, the cooperation between the WIPO and UNIDO will help involve IP in this process.
 High quality IP can help ensure that any innovation and development plans move forward in the most efficient way possible.

 The WIPO’s presence among the organizations can help create a balanced distribution of innovation, rather than allowing for a concentration of innovation in one area.
 The UN has clearly acknowledged the fact that global innovation and IP can be some of the most useful tools in supporting sustainable development.